-Ardea Diversified Bond Fund Type of fee or cost Amount 7 How and when paid Ongoing annual fees and Ongoing annual fees and costs Management fees and costs ^{1,2,3,4} The management fees and The amount quoted is made up of the following three components: Costs The fees and costs for managing your investment costs of the Fund are 0.50% p.a. of the net asset value of the Fund Management fees, which are calculated and accrued daily and paid monthly in arrears from the Fund's assets on or around the last business day of the month.
+Ox Capital Emerging Marke ets Fund Type of fee or cost Amount 7 How and when paid Ongoing annual fees and costs Management fees and costs 1.2.3.4 The management fees and costs of the Fund The amount quoted is made up of the following three components: The fees and costs for managing your investment are 1.00% p.a. of the net asset value of the Fund Management fees, which are calculated and accrued daily and paid monthly in arrears from the Fund's assets on or around the last business day of the month.
 Indirect costs (if any), which are deducted from the Fund's assets, accrued daily in the net asset value, and then paid as and when due.
 Recoverable expenses which may be abnormal operating expenses (if any) that, if charged, will be deducted from the Fund's assets, and paid as incurred; and/or normal operating expenses and investment expenses, which are paid out of the management fee.
-Performance fees5 Nil Not applicable Amounts deducted from your investment in relation to the performance of the product Transaction Costs 6 The net transaction Transaction costs are deducted from the assets of the Fund as and The costs incurred by the scheme when buying or selling assets costs incurred by the Fund for the last financial year were approximately 0.26% p.a. of the net asset value of the Fund when they are incurred (where not otherwise recovered through the buy/sell spread).
-Member activity related fe ees and costs (fees for servic es or when your money moves in or out of the scheme) Establishment fee Not applicable Not applicable The fee to open your investment Contribution fee Nil Not applicable The fee on each amount contributed to your investment Buy-sell spread Estimated to be Charged at time of transaction and paid into the Fund when you An amount deducted from your investment representing costs incurred in transactions by the scheme +0.075%/-0.075% of the investment or withdrawal amount invest in or withdraw from the Fund.
+Performance fees5 Nil Not applicable Amounts deducted from your investment in relation to the performance of the product Transaction Costs 6 The net transaction Transaction costs are deducted from the assets of the Fund as and The costs incurred by the scheme when buying or selling assets costs incurred by the Fund for the last financial year were approximately 0.28% p.a. of the net asset value of the Fund buy/sell spread).
+Member activity related for ees and costs (fees for service es or when your money moves in or out of the scheme) Establishment fee Not applicable Not applicable The fee to open your investment Contribution fee Nil Not applicable The fee on each amount contributed to your investment Buy-sell spread Estimated to be Charged at time of transaction and paid into the Fund when you An amount deducted from your investment representing costs incurred in transactions by the scheme +0.25%/-0.25% of the investment or withdrawal amount invest in or withdraw from the Fund.
 The buy/sell spread is reflected in the unit price and is not separately charged to the investor.
-Withdrawal fee Nil Not applicable The fee on each amount you take out of your investment Exit fee The fee to close your investment Not applicable Not applicable
+Withdrawal fee Nil Not applicable The fee on each amount you take out of your investment Exit fee Not applicable Not applicable The fee to close your investment